KasperKnop/WEB2/02 Functional Programming In JS/README.md

 ## 5. From Title To URL

 As we have learned, `reduce`, is a powerful method used to reduce problems to simpler forms.
 From computing averages to sorting, any array operation can be achieved by applying it.
-Recall that `map` and `filter` are special cases of reduce.
+Recall that `map` and `filter` are special cases of reduce

 However, this exercise you should try to solve without using any higher order functions.